 The main thing that sets the Borealis apart from a stiff Pebax (plastic) boot is the translucent exterior TPU shell which is soft, pliable, and comfortable to wear.
-Fully waterproof, it has a gussetted tongue to prevent water from seeping into the boot.
+Fully waterproof, it has a gusseted tongue to prevent water from seeping into the boot.
 A unique side-locking lace system that snaps shut on the laces to prevent heel lift and heel blisters.
-It’s a fantastic feature that should be included on other winter and mountaineering boots.
+It’s a fantastic feature that should be included in other winter and mountaineering boots.

 While the Borealis sole is more rigid than many single layer winter boots (like the Salomon Toundra, Columbia Bugaboot , or Keen Summit County III), the Borealis is a non-technical winter boot, too soft for kicking steps in hard snow, and lacking a front or rear welt to attach a mountaineering or ice-climbing caliber crampon.
 However, it can still be worn with properly sized microspikes, and a walking crampon with universal bindings like the CAMP Stalker, making it suitable for non-technical winter hiking, including all of the above-treeline winter peaks I climb in New Hampshire’s White Mountains.

-The outer shell has a reflective liner on the top of the sole, but provides very little arch support.
-While the liner has its own removable padded insoles, I’ve found it necessary to replace with a Carbon Superfeet insole for extra arch support.
+The outer shell has a reflective liner on the top of the sole but provides very little arch support.
+While the liner has its own removable padded insoles, I’ve found it necessary to replace it with a Carbon Superfeet insole for extra arch support.
 Consider sizing up a 1/2 size to accommodate insoles if required.
 Otherwise, the boots fit to size with a normal hiking sock.

 The inner insulated boot molds to your foot with body heat, personalizing the fit.
 It’s reinforced at the heel and on the bottom, a nice detail, because this is where insulated liners wear out with heavy use.